Baltimore police commissioner admits he failed to file taxes in wake of federal charges

 DeSousa, who joined Baltimore's force in 1988, had pledged to stamp out police corruption in the wake of an explosive federal investigation that exposed a task force of dirty detectives and deeply embarrassed the department already struggling with low morale and a serious public trust deficit.

-The 53-year-old veteran commander has launched an anti-corruption unit and introduced plans for random integrity and polygraph testing.
-He has also hired an inspector general to help oversee implementation of a federal consent decree requiring broad police reforms.
+In recent months, the 53-year-old commander has launched an anti-corruption unit and introduced plans for random integrity and polygraph testing.
+He has also vowed to comply fully with a federal consent decree authorized in January 2017 after the U.S. Justice Department released a scathing report detailing longstanding patterns of racial profiling and excessive force within the department.

+During the Obama administration, the Justice Department began investigating the Baltimore police following the April 2015 death of Freddie Gray, a young black man who was fatally injured while in the custody of officers, leading to massive protests and Baltimore's worst riots in decades.

+While U.S. Attorney Robert Hur commended the IRS and the FBI for their work in the ongoing case, some Maryland residents said they couldn't quite believe the latest turn of events.

 The Associated Press contributed to this report.